Raul Mendoza: Legado Del Fantasma and Latino World Order (2020–present)

 In 2021, Wilde and Mendoza entered the 2021 Dusty Rhodes Tag Team Classic in which they lost to the eventual winners MSK (Nash Carter and Wes Lee) in the semifinal round.
 They also faced MSK and Grizzled Young Veterans (James Drake and Zack Gibson) on night one of NXT TakeOver: Stand & Deliver in a match with the Tag Team titles on the line, which MSK won.
 At NXT Takeover: In Your House, Legado del Fantasma would face NXT North American champion, Bronson Reed and NXT Tag Team champions, MSK in a winners take all, six-man tag team match in which, Legado del Fantasma were unsuccessful in winning the titles.
 On the August 24 episode of NXT, Elektra Lopez made her debut helping Legado Del Fantasma win against Hit Row.
 In April 2022 Mendoza's name would be changed to Cruz Del Toro.

 On the October 7 episode of SmackDown, Del Toro alongside Wilde and Escobar would join Zelina Vega on the SmackDown brand.
 On the March 10 episode of Smackdown, Del Toro alongside the rest of Legado Del Fantasma helped Rey Mysterio against The Judgment Day, turning face in the process.
 On the 31 March episode of SmackDown, Rey reformed the Latino World Order and invited Legado Del Fantasma to join as a token of appreciation for aiding him in his fight against his son, Dominik, and The Judgment Day.

 On the November 10 episode of SmackDown, Escobar defected from LWO and removed Vega, Wilde and Del Toro from Legado del Fantasma the following week.
 Wilde and Del Toro participated in the 2024 Dusty Rhodes Tag Team Classic tournament, defeating Chase University's Duke Hudson and Riley Osborne on the January 16, 2024 episode of NXT but lost to Carmelo Hayes and Trick Williams in the semifinals two weeks later.
 At Night 2 of the 2024 WWE Draft, LWO were drafted to the Raw brand.

 Other media

-Mendoza has appeared in WWE SuperCard, WWE 2K22, WWE 2K23 and WWE 2K24 as a playable character.
+Mendoza has appeared in WWE SuperCard, WWE 2K22, WWE 2K23 WWE 2K24, WWE 2K25 and WWE 2K26 as a playable character.